Prince Charles Tests Positive for Coronavirus, Remains in 'Good Health

 Clarence House says Charles "has been working from home throughout the last few days as usual."

-The Palace adds, "It is not possible to ascertain from whom the prince caught the virus owing to the high number of engagements he carried out in his public role during recent weeks."
+The palace adds, "It is not possible to ascertain from whom the prince caught the virus owing to the high number of engagements he carried out in his public role during recent weeks."

-Charles attended the Commonwealth Service at Westminster Abbey on March 9 along with other senior members of his family including Queen Elizabeth II, his sons Prince William and Harry, and their wives, Kate Middleton and Meghan Markle.
-The family was noticeably not shaking hands at that time and Charles has since been actively practicing bowing instead of shaking hands.
-He and Camilla indefinitely postponed their spring tour of Bosnia, Cyprus, and Jordan earlier this month.
+Charles attended the Commonwealth Service at Westminster Abbey on March 9 along with other senior members of his family, including Queen Elizabeth, his sons, Prince William and Prince Harry, and their wives, Kate Middleton and Meghan Markle.
+The family was noticeably not shaking hands at that time and Charles has since been actively practicing bowing instead of handshakes.

+Buckingham Palace reveals that Charles was last in contact with his mother, Queen Elizabeth II, on March 12.

+"Her Majesty The Queen remains in good health," Buckingham Palace said in a statement.
+"The Queen last saw The Prince of Wales briefly on the morning of 12th March and is following all the appropriate advice with regard to her welfare."

+Charles and Camilla indefinitely postponed their spring tour of Bosnia, Cyprus, and Jordan earlier this month.

-Queen Elizabeth II and Prince Philip have also relocated to Windsor Castle amid the outbreak.
+As for Queen Elizabeth and Prince Philip, they relocated to Windsor Castle amid the outbreak.

 Charles isn't the first royal to contract the virus.
 Prince Albert of Monaco tested positive last week.